White-fronted tern | Tara

 The white-fronted tern is the most common tern on the New Zealand coastline, at times occurring in flocks of many hundreds or even thousands of birds.
 It is mainly a marine species that is seldom found far from the coast.
 The name ‘white-fronted’ refers to the ‘frons’ or forehead, where a thin strip of white separates the black cap from the black bill.
 Most other ‘capped’ terns, including the black-fronted tern, have black caps that reach the bill when in breeding plumage.
 The scientific name striata refers to the finely-barred (striated) dorsal plumage of recently fledged white-fronted terns, as the original description and name was based on a juvenile bird painted by William Ellis, surgeon’s second mate on the Discovery, on Captain Cook’s third visit to New Zealand.

 The white-fronted tern is a medium-sized, long-tailed sea tern that is common around New Zealand coasts.
 It is pale grey above and white below, with a black cap that is separated from the bill by a white band (or by an entirely white fore-crown in non-breeding plumage).
 The tail is white and forked; the length of the tail and depth of the fork decrease in size outside of the breeding season.
 The outer edge of the first primary has a narrow black or brownish-black band.
-In the breeding season, the black cap extends from the white frontal strip down to the back of neck.
+In the breeding season, the black cap extends from the white frontal strip down to the back of neck, and both sexes may develop a pink flush to the underparts.
 Outside of the breeding season the cap recedes, leaving the forehead white.
 The eyelids, eyes and bill are black, and the legs vary from black to dull red-brown.
 Sexes are similar but females are slightly smaller.
 Immature birds are similar to non-breeding adults.
 They have the black nape streaked with white and the wing coverts and distinctive light brown mottling.
 Recently fledged birds have fine blackish barring (striations) over the back and wing coverts.

 Voice: the main call is a high-pitched siet; a harsh keark or keeahk is uttered by birds defending their nests.